 After the fall of the Roman Empire, seats remained for a long time in Europe very primitive and mostly unchanged.
 The first rounded chair was created after the 1450-1500 years but it was reserved for aristocracy only because it was difficult to create a mold that could make the curved surface.

 The first office chair that we know of was made by German immigrant Philip Wagner, who lived in New York.
 He founded his Company ‘Modern Seat’ and started to make chairs for offices.
 His idea was to make a chair with adjustable height and between 1873-1882 he managed to deliver more than 6000 of them.

-Later on, in 1890’s, first office chairs were made for heavy duty use.
-They had a metal frame, adjustable height and re-clinable backrest.
-They resembled later on to a modern ergonomic chair with wheels.
+Later on, in the 1890s, the first office chairs were made for heavy-duty use.
+They had a metal frame, adjustable height, and reclinable backrest.
+They resembled later on a modern ergonomic chair with wheels.

-In the beginning of 20th century, Herman Miller was one of the biggest furniture manufacturers in America , making more than 30 different kinds of chairs.
-Herman Miller was office furniture manufacturer, but he also made some innovations in the field of ergonomic office chair and their first product was ‘Action Office’, introduced in 1968.
-In this case they were inspired by Bill Stumpf who designed his S-Chair in 1962.
+At the beginning of the 20th century, Herman Miller was one of the biggest furniture manufacturers in America, making more than 30 different kinds of chairs.
+Herman Miller was an office furniture manufacturer, but he also made some innovations in the field of an ergonomic office chairs and their first product was ‘Action Office’, introduced in 1968.
+In this case, they were inspired by Bill Stumpf who designed his S-Chair in 1962.

 Who Invented Ergonomic Chair?

 In 1947 Donald Wolcott designed the Varityl chair, where he used aluminum supports and nylon seat.
 But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as the first ergonomic office chair.
 Again, they were inspired by Bill Stumpf.

 Who Invented Drafting Chair?